 In light of this pandemic, quarantine has proven to inconvenience many people, with having to wait in long lines to go into your favorite stores and having to wear a mask whenever you venture out into the public.
 It has come to the point where even stepping out of your own home feels like an inconvenience.
 “At-home abortions” are now talked about more than ever.

-To top that all off, what if you find out that you are pregnant?
+To add to this, what if you find out that you are pregnant?
 Perhaps it’s unexpected, you’re filled with stress, worry and you just feel like this isn’t a good time.
-With Covid-19, it has become increasingly more difficult to make in-person appointments with your doctor.
+With COVID-19, it has become increasingly more difficult to make in-person appointments with your doctor.
 However, maybe you don’t have to feel inconvenienced at all!

 You call a clinic and they inform you of the Abortion Pill.
 They might tell you that it is a “safe and effective way to end an early pregnancy,” while staying safe in your own home.
 Sounds pretty good, right?

-But, what if we told you that was not always the case?
-The Abortion Pill can be an unpleasant experience and may even put your own health at risk.
+But, what if you discovered that was not always the case?
+The Abortion Pill can be an unpleasant experience and may put your own health at risk.
 This isn’t a question of what might inconvenience you.
 If the proper safety precautions are not taken, this can be a matter of life and death.

 What is the abortion pill?

-The Abortion Pill is actually a two-pill procedure.
-The objective of the first pill (mifepristone) is to cut off the flow of progesterone to the pregnancy, while the second one (misoprostol) is meant to induce labor.
-Abortion clinics will often tell you that this is a very safe procedure, while downplaying or minimizing the procedure itself.
+The Abortion Pill is actually a two-pill procedure with risks and side effects.
+The objective of the first pill (Mifepristone) is to cut off the flow of progesterone to the pregnancy, while the second one (Misoprostol) is meant to induce labor.
+Some clinics may tell you that this is a very safe medical procedure while downplaying or minimizing the procedure itself.